 The gameplay in the series is relatively simple, like in Night in the Woods.
 You walk around the various areas in the game and talk to characters.
 There are a few puzzles, but the game is mainly driven by dialogue choices.

 Life is Strange deals with Max.
 In the game, she finds herself gaining the ability to rewind time.
 However, as she uses the power more and more, disturbances start to happen in the town of Arcadia Bay.

 The story draws a lot of inspiration from Twin Peaks.
 Particularly with how the plotline starts off with the investigation of the death of a young girl just before the game began.

 Life is Strange mainly deals with the personal struggles of coming of age, but with higher stakes.
-These personal conflicts are happening in a town with a murder on the loose and an impending disaster.
+These personal conflicts are happening in a town with a murderer on the loose and an impending disaster.
 It has a lot in common with Night in the Woods here, especially with the small-town setting.

 1. A Short Hike

 A Short Hike’s visual style isn’t too far from Night in the Woods.
 It makes the experience a lot more relaxing than it might otherwise be.
 This title’s writing and dialogue come close to Night in the Woods.
 It’s got a conversational tone that makes the characters come alive.

 The soundtrack in A Short Hike is definitely worth highlighting, too.
 This is an adaptable soundtrack that naturally changes depending on your activity.
 Since the game gives players a lot of free reign, the soundtrack adapting with it really enhances things.